jean-francoisgiraud/DigitalCertificationServices/README.md

 AS9100 is a standardized quality management system for the aerospace industry.
 It is based on ISO9001.
 ISO 9001 sets out the criteria for a quality management system and is the only standard in the family that can be certified to (although this is not a requirement).
-ISO/IEC 27001:2013 (also known as ISO27001) is the international standard that sets out the specification for an information security management system (ISMS).
-Its best-practice approach helps organisations manage their information security by addressing people and processes as well as technology.
+ISO27001 is the international standard that sets out the specification for an information security management system (ISMS).

 ## Legal

-Example: Signed contributor agreement - ContributorName 2021-01-12.
-I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCurrenciesKnowledgeBase", with SHA-1 checksum commit tbd.
+2021-01-12.
+I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCertificationServices", with SHA-1 checksum commit 20210112t0638 (Latest commit fb2a969).
 I furthermore declare that I am authorized and able to make this agreement and sign this declaration.
 Signed, JF Giraud https://github.com/jean-francoisgiraud.

 Disclaimer.
 This is not financial advice (there are no warranties of any types).